ubie-oss/comment-to-merged-pr-action/README.md

 Please look into [action.yml](action.yml) to see the inputs.

 - `github-token`: The GitHub token to access the GitHub API.
-- `comment`: The comment to the merged pull request.
+- `message`: The comment to the merged pull request.

 ## Outputs
 - `pull-request-number`: The number of the pull request.